tjungND/caoe-cerberus-query/README.md

 - No “interactive” interfaces - this violates [Rule 2](https://en.wikipedia.org/wiki/Unix_philosophy).
 - Programs should be written for modern Ubuntu, unless specified otherwise.
-- Use C++17, but avoid excessive metaprogramming, template hell, etc.
+- Use C++17, but avoid excessive metaprogramming, templating, etc.
-- Your Python code and version should be 3.8 or as late as possible.
-Don’t use Python 2.
+- Python code and version should be supported for 3.8 or higher.
 - For shell scripts, use Bash.
 - Time critical portions of code.